Connect with us

 Better players might be on the sidelines.

-But they can’t all be on the field trying to get a goal at the same time.
+But they can’t all be simultaneously on the field trying to get a goal.

 It would cause chaos, pandemonium, and insanity with a complete lack of strategy.

-How do you plan for having more than two players on the field?
+How do you plan for having over two players on the field?

-If you are part of the solution, make sure you are indeed, a part of it – and not contributing to the problem.
+If you are part of the solution, make sure you are really a part of it—and not contributing to the problem.

 Part of the Landscape

-Of all three of these, I find the option to being part of the landscape to be the scariest when applied to a situation.
+Of all three, I find the option of being part of the landscape to be the scariest when applied to a situation.

 When you are part of the problem, you know where you stand.